xasopheno/weresocool/README.md

 **WereSoCool** is a programming language for composing microtonal music geometrically.
 This language doesn't require familiarity with either microtonal music or computer programming, but experience with either will certainly help.

 ## Installation:

+### From Source:
+You'll need Rust and optionally Just.

+Rust: Rust is a great language.
+Install it with [Rustup](https://www.rust-lang.org/en-US/install.html).

+You can install from this source code by cloning this repeo and then running:

+1) If you have `just` installed, run `just install`
+    - Just is a command runner.
+Learn how to install just [here](https://github.com/casey/just).

+2) Or run `cargo install --path .` from the root of the repo.

 ### Macos:

 `brew install weresocool`